HugoNicolau/Modos-chrome-extension/README.md

 - You will create groups of profiles where you can decide what kind of website you're going to access.

 ### Extension features

+- Create profiles, for example: Study, Work, Fun and Free.